swsalley/bergstrom2019/README.md

 ## Geochemical (constituent) Mass Balance

 The geochemical (constituent) mass balance approach is used to estimate weathering by calculating volume changes through a soil profile and parent material composition.
-This approach uses Strain (ε), a measure of soil volume change incurred during pedogenesis, and was calculated as follows: Brimhall and Dietrich, 1987; Chadwick et al., 1990; and Brimhall et al., 1992.
+This approach uses Strain (ε), a measure of soil volume change incurred during pedogenesis.
+Strain index is unitless and calculated as the sum of the depth-weighted contibutions from each weathered soil horizon in its respective pedon.
+The mass transfer coefficient, τj,w, is used to evaluate element mobility within the soil, and the weathering mass flux, (mass j,flux), is used to evaluated mbility within the landscape.
+Titranium (Ti) was used to as the immobile reference.

 ## References